jrecchia1029/modern-networks/docs/hitless-upgrades/hitless-upgrades-in-campus.md

 STP agent restartability requires consistent configuration between the peers of STP, LACP, MLAG, and switchport parameters.
 Additionaly, events triggering an STP state machine change, such as a flapping ethernet interface, may also briefly prevent the STP agent from being restartable.

-> Note: If the STP agent is not restartable due to an STP state machine change, the resolution is to prevent any new state changes from occurring (by shutting down or fixing a flapping interface) and wait ~30 seconds for STP to become stable.
+> **Note**: If the STP agent is not restartable due to an STP state machine change, the resolution is to prevent any new state changes from occurring (by shutting down or fixing a flapping interface) and wait ~30 seconds for STP to become stable.

 The restartable state of this agent can be seen by issuing the command `show spanning tree instance detail`
 <pre>